 All master bus effects that are there to purely to increase loudness should be removed before the mix down.
 This applies to all types of limiters, enhancers, exciters, clippers, etc. In contrast, a moderate amount of compression on the master bus can be part of the mix and, indeed, should remain in the mix if it is being used to create a particular sound feel.

 Also, if, you have used a master bus compressor or a certain effects chain that has shaped the sound considerably from the very start of creating your track, it often makes no sense to completely disable them for mastering.
 This is because the track will probably sound quite different without them.
 With tracks like these the final limiter should not be used or at least reduced, so that the mix still has headroom.

 If in doubt, please give us two versions - one with master bus processing and one without.
 We can discuss and decide which the best version to use is after checking the material.

 If there are clear guidelines for the mastering, such as comments on individual mixes, specific requests about loudness, dynamics, frequency image or sound reference titles, then please send them along with your mix.
 If you have created your own "listening masters", on the basis of which the mix has been approved by all parties, please send them, too.

 With albums and EPs, please specify the track order, as far as it has been decided.
-If CD text (see "What is CD text") is on the master, I need a list with the following, correctly written, information: artist name, album title or release, all song titles and, if applicable, the ISRC codes.
+If CD text (see "What is CD text") is on the master, we need a list with the following, correctly written, information: artist name, album title or release, all song titles and, if applicable, the ISRC codes.

-Please let me know what format or formats the final version will be published in.
+Please let us know what format or formats the final version will be published in.
 Will it be made available on CD and/or vinyl and/or as an online release?
 Do you require "Mastered for iTunes" masters (see "What is Mastered for iTunes?")?